iota-community/layerzero-oft-v2-utils/README.md

 - Check the file `scripts/set_config_data.ts` to add new or leverage the existing pathways
 - Edit the `PATHWAY` and `OAppContractAddressOnCurrentChain` in the below cmd

-`export PATHWAY="SMR->IOTA" && export OAppContractAddressOnCurrentChain=0xa9CdE55a02E359918350122C0ccc1a2BaF917C4d && npx hardhat run scripts/set_config.ts --network shimmerEvmMainnet`
+`export PATHWAY="sepolia->iotal1testnet" && export OAppContractAddressOnCurrentChain=0xE03934D55A6d0f2Dc20759A1317c9Dd8f9D683cA && npx hardhat run scripts/set_config.ts --network sepolia`

 Log output for custom impl (contracts-wiota):